dbc2201/NegativeNumbersChecker/README.md

 Problem Statement
 ---

-Complete the method in the
+Complete the method in the source code file.

 ---